+Talisman is highly encouraged by an intersection of this magnitude which represents a further exciting breakthrough in exploration activities at Monty.

-This 21.6 metre intersection of massive sulphides is interpreted to correlate to existing mineralisation in the lower zone previously described in the ASX Announcement of 2 October 2015.
-The mineralisation in TLDD0026 is open up-dip with follow-up drilling planned.
+Although the significance of this bornite-rich zone is not yet fully understood by Sandfire or Talisman, it is pleasing to note that this 21.6 metre intersection of massive sulphides is interpreted to correlate with the existing mineralisation in the lower zone intersected in previous drilling and previously described in the ASX Announcements of 2nd and 15th October 2015.

+Importantly the mineralisation in TLDD0026 is open up-dip with follow-up drilling planned by Sandfire.

-Additional Lower Zone Results
+Additional Lower Zone Assay Results

-In addition to the exceptional result from TLDD0026, assays have been received for previously completed holes TLDD0011, TLDD0014, TLDD0016, TLDD0020, TLDD0021 and TLDD0024 (full assays are shown in Table 2).
-Better results include:
+In addition to the exceptional result from TLDD0026, assays have been received for previously completed holes TLDD0011, TLDD0014, TLDD0016, TLDD0020, TLDD0021 and TLDD0024 (significant intersections to date are shown in Table 2).